 In rare cases when we are not in-network with your insurance and there are no out of network benefits, we can request what is called a Single Case Agreement.
 Your insurance plan may allow us to operate in-network on this one course of treatment.
 We are happy to explore this option when necessary.

 We do not accept those insurances but are happy to refer you to programs that do accept public health plans.

 Do you offer a sliding scale for services not covered by insurance?

 We do offer an option for clients to apply for financial assistance, but it is not guaranteed.
 Our policy is to address patient requests for what is termed “charity care” or “financial hardship” after their insurance has processed claims.
 We do not waive claims at The Body Image Therapy Center as that could lead to legal issues related to the False Claims Act, Anti-Kickback Statutes, and non-compliance with managed care agreements.
 To address the issue of financial hardship, we have created the following policy to assist clients who have financial concerns.
 Charity care is essentially free care when the client simply has little to no means to pay for needed medical services.
 Financial hardship is when a client has limited means and a sliding scale is considered.
 The benchmark we use for determining if a client is eligible for charity care or financial hardship is family income between 100% and 400% of the Federal Poverty Level (FPL), which is updated yearly by the U.S. Department of Health and Human Services.
 Proof of income and need is evaluated on a case by case basis and only when financing options like CareCredit are denied.
 For more information please contact our Operations Director at 877-674-2843 x 701.

-The Body Image Therapy Center is located in Baltimore and Columbia, Maryland, Washington, D.C., and Alexandria, Virginia.
-For more information please contact our intake department at 877-674-2843 x 0 or email@example.com.
+The Body Image Therapy Center is located in Baltimore and Columbia, Maryland, and Washington, D.C.
+For more information please contact our intake department at 877-674-2843 x 0 or firstname.lastname@example.org.